 OverviewThis course focuses on key challenges for International Social Policy through systematically differentiating and analysing key fields and issues.
 In this way, the student is provided with a systematic overview of some of the main spheres in which international and national social policy agendas co evolve.
-Individual social policy fields include extended working life and retirement; health; social security, migration policy and social care; with related issue areas including social exclusion and urban policies.
+Inequality and Migration are explored conceptually and as policy concerns.
+Individual social policy fields include, health care, social care, labour market insecurity and dualisation, disability related policies, and pensions & extended working life.
 While many policy domains are under pressure to change in the context of common socio-economic and processes – including population ageing, globalisation, and international migration -the response to these pressures will vary depending on a number of internal and external socio-economic and political factors, whose configuration will vary markedly by country and policy field.

 The course follows and complements the first core module of the International Social Policy MA (SO872 International Social Policy).
 The two modules together form a cohesive and coherent approach to social policy from an international and comparative perspective, although the Key lssues module is also self-contained and accessible in its own right to students of other MA programmes